-In this section, we will discuss the basics of Bezier curves used for TBR.
+2. Using Bezier curves for TBR

 Bezier curves are special types of curves that are used in the area of graphics for representing letters in special purpose fonts.
-These curves are defined by a number of points - source, destination, and some control points.
+These curves are defined by a number of points-source, destination, and some control points.
 Depending on the number of control points, they are named accordingly.
-For instance, a Bezier curve defined by 1 control point is called as quadratic Bezier curve, while the one which is defined by 2 control points is known as cubic Bezier curve.
-More details about basic calculations for Bezier curves can be found in [17].
+For instance, a Bezier curve defined by one control point is called as quadratic Bezier curve, while the one which is defined by two control points is known as cubic Bezier curve.
+More details about basic calculations for Bezier curves can be found in [18].

-There are other forms of Bezier curves such as quintine Bezier curves (3 control points), but our choice of using cubic Bezier curve was dictated by its simplicity as well as ease of computation.
+There are other forms of Bezier curves such as quintine Bezier curves (three control points), but our choice of using cubic Bezier curve was dictated by its simplicity as well as ease of computation.